Stress in Relationships: 10 Sources and Their Antidotes

 Better to learn to raise issues in a gentle way so the two of you can talk them through productively.
 See this post for details.

-10. Dominating to get your way, insisting, convincing and proving you are right.
+Dominating to get your way by insisting, convincing, and proving you are right.

 If you want one thing and your partner another, you’re at risk for launching a stressful battle to see who will win and who will lose.

-Once you both understand the why’s, the underlying concerns, building a win-win solution can become a fun and creative activity.
-That’s why in my Power of Two book and online program, I call this kind of shared problem-solving the win-win waltz.
-See point #3 for links to blogposts that teach win-win skills.
+Once you both understand the whys and the underlying concerns, building a win-win solution can become a fun and creative activity.
+That’s why in my book The Power of Two, I call this kind of shared problem-solving the win-win waltz.
+See point #3 for links to blog posts that teach win-win skills.

 Without collaborative decision-making, one of you is likely to wind up winning and the other losing.
 That’s a recipe for relationship stress.